Where are they now? The 2002 Barcelona team Andres Iniesta debuted in

 DF: Carles Puyol

 Although Puyol’s 2002/03 season was disrupted by injuries, he inherited the captain’s armband from Luis Enrique within two years and become a regular fixture in the Spanish national team.
-In addition to his domestic honors, the defender also won the Euro 2008 and the 2010 World Cup tournaments with La Roja before retiring in 2014.
+In addition to his domestic honours, the defender also won the Euro 2008 and the 2010 World Cup tournaments with La Roja before retiring in 2014.
 These days, he’s still involved in a number of football-related projects, including the agency he runs with former Espanyol star Ivan de la Pena.